syscoin/Masternode-Install-Script/README.md

 ##### 3. CONFIGURE MASTERNODE ON VPS

 - Finally we are ready to work on your server.
-Connect to your VPS via SSH (Putty) and enter the following command to start the automated install:
+Connect to your VPS as **root** via SSH (Putty) and enter the following command to start the automated install:

 ```
 bash <(curl -sL https://raw.githubusercontent.com/bigpoppa-sys/sysmn/master/script.sh)